charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 * [Cloud 9 Slides](http://bit.ly/elf-cloud9)

+## Simplified version

+In some cases, I will ask you to perform only these steps and skip the protions on setting up and running Node appliclations with NPM:

+- Set up your account on Cloud9
+  - take a screen shot showing you that you are logged on
+- Connect to your repository and create a Cloud 9 WorkSpace based on it.
+  - Take a screenshot of the dashboard showing your workspace
+- Open your workspace and open a file from the AllTest directory or some other part your repository that you created during one of our assignments.
+  - Take a screenshot showing the open file and the project Workspace file hierarchy on the left.
+- Install JsObjects as shown below.
+  - Take a screenshot showing that you have cloned JsObjects
+  - For this simplified version of the assignment, you do not need to do anything more than clone JsObjects and set your **.bash_aliases** file.

+## Set up JsObjects

 Our primary goal in this exercise is to create a Cloud Nine environment in which:

 - **JsObjects** has been cloned and is available to us